Mangosteen

 Geography/History

-Pink Flamingo oyster mushrooms are native to the tropics, specifically Indonesia.
+Pink Flamingo oyster mushrooms are native to the tropics, specifically Indonesia, and have been growing wild since ancient times.
 They were first discovered in the late 17th century by a German-born botanist named Georg Eberhard Rumphius in what is now Indonesia.
-The original scientific name for these Pink oyster mushrooms was Agaricus djamor, which was officially recognized in 1821.
-They were transferred to the genus Pleurotus in 1959 by botanist Karel Bernard Boedijn who published several papers on Indonesian fungi.
-Now with modern cultivating techniques, Pink oyster mushrooms can be found outside of the tropics.
-They can be grown from spores in mediums like straw, hay or sawdust.
+The original scientific name for these Pink Oyster mushrooms was Agaricus djamor, which was officially recognized in 1821, but the mushrooms were then transferred to the genus Pleurotus in 1959 by botanist Karel Bernard Boedijn who published several papers on Indonesian fungi.
+Today Pink Flamingo oyster mushrooms can be found at local markets and are cultivated in warm, tropical climates around the world including Mexico, the United States, Brazil, Thailand, Cambodia, Vietnam, Japan, Sri Lanka, Singapore, Malaysia, Indonesia, Borneo, and New Guinea.

 Recipe Ideas